bixbyjs/bixby-ns/README.md

 Name service components for Bixby.js.

-`bixby-ns` is a set of components for obtaining naming information in a service- oriented application.
+`bixby-ns` is a set of components for obtaining naming information in a service-oriented application.

 This package takes inspiration - for both its name and its functionality - from [Name Service Switch](https://en.wikipedia.org/wiki/Name_Service_Switch) (NSS),